PaddlesAndSkis/recipe/README.md

 ### Recipes

-Bean Burritos Recipe
+The following recipes are included in this Project:

-Providing instructions on making bean burritos.
+1. Bean Burritos Recipe: providing instructions on making the world famous bean burritos.

 ### Recipe Images